 - Stinging or tingling of skin

-Some alitretinoin topical side effects may not need any medical attention.
-As your body gets used to the medicine these side effects may disappear.
-Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common:
+Some side effects of alitretinoin topical may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - Increased sensitivity to the sun

 For Healthcare Professionals

 The most frequently reported side effects occurred almost exclusively at the application site.
 Dermal toxicity began as erythema, which could worsen and result in edema with continued use.
 This toxicity may be treatment-limiting, with intense erythema, edema, and vesiculation.
 Side effects were typically mild to moderate in severity and led to study withdrawal in 7% of patients.
 During one study, severe local (application site) skin reactions were reported in about 10% of patients.[Ref]

 Very common (10% or more): Rash (up to 77%), pain (34%), paresthesia (up to 22%), pruritus (up to 11%)